washrafayoub/easy-web-app/README.md

 ```

 Full example: [simple form](https://github.com/ma-ha/easy-web-app/blob/master/examples/simple/index.js)

+The heart of the page is the JSON specification for the "Rest web GUI", containing different "views".
+This Node.js package helps to set up a web service to serve the specification to the browser.

 ## 20 sec Test
 Requires [node.ns installed](https://nodejs.org/en/download/) -- which is always a good idea to have it.